khoa-yelo/BIOS270-AU25/Setup/Setup.md

 # Overview

-This guide walks you through setting up a productive computing environment for your coursework and future research.
-This includes command-line shortcuts, environment management, data management, and pipeline development tools, and cloud or GPU resources for your machine learning projects.
+This guide helps you set up an efficient computing environment for coursework and research, including command-line shortcuts, environment and data management, workflow tools, and access to cloud/GPU resources for machine learning projects.

 ---